 Spinning, if you will, is, relatively, a rotation around a vertical axis.
 Now let’s have some fun exploring and playing around with some variations.
 Doing the same action of spinning with different variations, rather, with different bodily movement patterns, will ultimately bring more body awareness.

 Which side do you spin more easily toward?
 If you’re not sure what I mean, ask yourself, which side would you say that you spin more smoothly, more efficiently?
 To the right or to the left?
 Or, ask yourself, which side does it feel more comfortable to spin toward?
 If you had to spontaneously choose which side you would be more comfortable to spin toward, which side would it be?
 On which side can you spin farther?

 Personally for me, I am aware that I spin more efficiently going to the left (as opposed to the right).
 Thus, spinning toward my left is “my good side”.
 Determine if this is true for yourself, or if you prefer to spin to the right.

-In Feldenkrais®, we first work with the” good side”.
+In Functional Movement Education Therapy, we first work with the” good side”.
 That is, we work on improving, even more so, the “good side”.
 Then, afterward, if we are still interested in doing so, we work the “bad side”.
 Incidentally, it should be noted that by only working the “good side”, the “bad side” will also see improvement.
 In fact, sometimes, “the bad side” will improve more so if you continue working with improving the “good side”, as opposed to attempting to directly work the “bad side”.

 The below routine is formatted around those individuals, like me, who turn better going toward the left.
 Therefore, for those of you who turn more efficiently going to the right, please substitute the words “right” for “left”, as well as substitute “left” for “right”.